wragge/closed-glams-covid19/index.md

 * 17 March 2020 - Library is open and monitoring the situation.
 [More here...](https://www.adelaide.edu.au/newsroom/covid-19)
 * 17 March 2020 - The Molly Murn library event for March 26 has been cancessed.
 [More here...](https://twitter.com/uofalib/status/1239724153835405312)

+### History Trust of South Australia

+* 18 March 2020 - Suspending all education and public programs until further notice at the History Trust of SA and its four museums.
+[More info...](https://history.sa.gov.au/coronavirus-covid-19-update/)

 ### Migration Museum

 * 18 March 2020 - Open but are suspending all education and public programs until further notice.
 [More info...](https://migration.history.sa.gov.au/coronavirus-covid-19-update/)